cometbft/cometbft/docs/architecture/adr-104-out-of-band-state-sync.md

 > 2. What is the problem?

-With the widespread adoption of State sync to bootstrap nodes, however, what should be one of its strengths - the ability to discover and fetch application snapshots from peers in the p2p network - has turned out to be one of its weakness.
+With the widespread adoption of state sync to bootstrap nodes, however, what should be one of its strengths - the ability to discover and fetch application snapshots from peers in the p2p network - has turned out to be one of its weakness.